NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_install.md

 module spider julia
 ```

-However, If you need a version of Julia for which a module does not exist or want your own personal Julia build, there are several options described in the rest of this document.
+However, if you need a version of Julia for which a module does not exist or want your own personal Julia build, there are several options described in the rest of this document.
 Below is a general guide for what approach to use:

 * fast and easy - [Anaconda](#anaconda)
 * performance and ease - [Spack](#spack-build)